johnalison/obsidian-notes/Journal/11 December 2024 Wednesday.md

 - If tagCode is buggy, the plots can be wrong, but the cutflow OK

 [[4b code base]]
-- [ ] Dont draw ration points when no data
+- [x] Dont draw ration points when no data

+Home w/T

+Fix ratio points with no data.